hotosm/tm-admin/docs/roles.md

 again.
 Since FMTM supports both public data for OSM, and private data for the project sponsors, the VALIDATOR will also make sure no private data, like gender for example, leaks into OSM.

+# Permissions

+Permissions are based on the user or team role.
+In FMTM, this is simple, for TM, it's much more complicated, as often it involves the mappers level within OSM as well.

+It's common in the industry to use these 4 high-level permissions for access control.
+All other permissions are based on top of these, and of course the role is also taken into consideration.

+## read

+This access is limited to read-only access of public facing content.
+This the default for users and teams until somebody with higher permissions updates it.

+## create

+This access allows the create of projects, organizations, and campaigns.

+## delete

+This allows for the deletion of projects, organizations, and campaigns.

+## modify

+This allows for the modification of projects, organizations, and campaigns.